litsakis/SkinHealthChecker/README.md

 # SkinHealthChecker
-Android app that make a skin diagnosis using OpenCV and Android camera Edit
+Android app that make a skin diagnosis using OpenCV and Android camera.

 SkinHealthChecker is an application that detect - identify skin diseases.
 Specifically the identification of skin moles and their